The 7 Best Empower Alternatives

 6. Best Free Budgeting Alternative: Mint

 Mint is one of the most popular bugeting apps out there, and it's hard to beat a pricetag of $0.
 This app helps you track your spending, categorize expenses, and stay on top of your various financial goals.
-And, like Personal Capital's free budgeting tool, you don't have to pay to get a helping hand with your finances.
+And, like Empower's free budgeting tool, you don't have to pay to get a helping hand with your finances.

-Personal Capital is still superior to Mint for retirement planning.
+Empower is still superior to Mint for retirement planning.
 But Mint is another excellent, free tool you can use to budget, track your net worth, and monitor your investments.

 7. Best For Crypto Investors: Kubera